apache/paimon/docs/content/how-to/creating-catalogs.md

 {{< /tabs >}}

-If you are using a object storage , and you don't want that the location of paimon table/database is accessed by the filesystem of hive, which may lead to the error such as "No FileSystem for scheme: s3a".
+If you are using an object storage , and you don't want that the location of paimon table/database is accessed by the filesystem of hive, which may lead to the error such as "No FileSystem for scheme: s3a".
 You can set location in the properties of table/database by the config of `location-in-properties`.
 See [setting the location of table/database in properties ]({{< ref "maintenance/configurations#HiveCatalogOptions" >}})